pramnora/Powershell/README.md

 Powershell ISE/Integrated Scripting Environment...which makes it easier to write/debug longer scripts...as opposed to running shor snippets of code.

+The ISE allows you to start typing a letter: 'a'...and, then, it uses intellisense to complete the cmdlet you might be searching for: add/active/-etc.

 ## Powershell Help

 Get-Help